Analysis: Sprint network upgrade may curb unlimited data

 Moreover, some analysts said that the $6 billion breakup package AT&T will have to pay T-Mobile if the deal fails would make T-Mobile into a more formidable rival to Sprint in the market for cost-conscious mobile consumers.

-The uncertainty means that Sprint does not "know exactly how desperate they are at any given point in time," said the investment manager, noting that Sprint's $2.38 share price speaks volumes about investor confidence in the operator's strategy.
+The uncertainty means that Sprint does not "know exactly how desperate they are at any given point in time," the investment manager said, noting that Sprint's $2.38 share price speaks volumes about investor confidence in the operator's strategy.

 (Reporting by Sinead Carew; editing by Peter Lauria and Matthew Lewis)